benrondeau/Full-Stack-JWT-Node.js-App/README.md

 Front and back-end app on Node.js using JWT for authentication.
 Back-end uses Express as middleware and front-end uses Angular for its SPA framework.

+This app is an example from the workshop I taught at JSconfEU 2015.

 ### Requirements
 - Node.js v4.0+ (app uses ES6)